elavoie/ssb-tokens/ROADMAP.md

     [ ] Convenience
-        [ ] API + CLI: Enable listing token types per receiver and per participant [ ] CLI: Enable listing the balances of all tokens held by a given participant [ ] CLI (balance --live): Add live updates of balances upon new received operations [ ] CLI: Enable listing of all unspent amounts for each token and associated operations
+        [ ] API + CLI: Enable listing token types per receiver and per participant [ ] give: match tokens types only against those owned by identities for which we have the private keys
+        [ ] CLI: Enable listing the balances of all tokens held by a given participant [ ] CLI (balance --live): Add live updates of balances upon new received operations [ ] CLI: Enable listing of all unspent amounts for each token and associated operations

+    [ ] Personalization
+        [ ] CLI: Enable ssbClient to use a different default path than '~/.APPNAME'

+    [ ] Replication
+        [ ] Deploy a room server for synchronization
+        [ ] identities create: should also give full permissions to all created ids to enable replication

     [ ] Make token type easier to specify
         [ ] Add aliasing of token types ("tokenType:XXX", "tt:XXX")